kwrooijen/feit/README.md

 could have a poison ticker that damages the health component over time.
 Or a regeneration ticker that heals every second.

+### Keyword Hierarchy

+Keyword hierarchy is used to group entities together.
+For example you might want to reference all monsters in a certain scene.
+But you could have many different kinds of monsters.
+As long as all of these are descendants of `:entity/monster`, for example, you could lookup all of them through that specific keyword.
+This method is also used to share state, emit events to multiple entities, and more.

+---

 ## Project code structure